Nearest Locksmith

 They have a strong claim to being the world’s finest makers of footwear and leather goods and have a client list that includes a host of celebrities, members of royal families the world over and most notably of all, His Majesty King Charles III.

-They had a number of antique display cabinets that needed locks fitting to them with a necessity that they were done in the traditional style.
+They had a number of antique display cabinets that needed an antique lock restoration expert to help fit locks to them, with a necessity that they were done in the traditional style.

 Antique Display Cabinet